 I am taking a rest after some hours of work.
 I used the javassist library to extract information from the code of a layer in an enterprise application and use it to build a model to generate the successive layer.
 I wish I could extract some of the information using generics but the infamous “Java 1.4 only” constraint plagued me.
 Anyways, to use generics I would need to refactor a little bit the layer I am using as source of my model (aka the “source layer”) and I can’t.

-There were moments where I wanted to bang my head so strongly on the wall but after some efforts I managed to extract the informations in the 75% of the cases I needed to.
-Anyway it is informations that comes for free because it is not expressed purposely to build my model, it is just normal code.
+There were moments where I wanted to bang my head so strongly on the wall but after some efforts I managed to extract the information in the 75% of the cases I needed to.
+Anyway it is information that comes for free because it is not expressed purposely to build my model, it is just normal code.
 The problem is that I can not obtain all the information automatically, I still need a human refinement of the model before I start the generation of the target layer.
 So I am considering if the information I obtained is worthy because it saved the 75% of the human effort needed to build the complete model or it useless because it is not enough to support automatization.

 Mumble, mumble… opinions?

 Download the guide with 68 resources on Creating Programming Languages